 334 Adorjan Hall

-The Medical Humanities program prepares students for careers in the Health Sciences by promoting awareness and understanding of culutrally mutable conceptions of disease and care to build a foundation for ethical health service based on knowledge of, and respect for differing interpretations of illness experience and suffereing.
+The Medical Humanities program prepares students for careers in the Health Sciences by promoting awareness and understanding of culturally mutable conceptions of disease and care to build a foundation for ethical health service based on knowledge of, and respect for differing interpretations of illness experience and suffering.

 Our program is open to any undergraduates interested in multicultural perspectives on health care and is especially appropriate for those planning a career in medicine, medical law, health care, or social service, and humanities majors interested in related fields, such as patient advocacy, or research in and applications of narrative medicine, historical and cultural studies of medicine, medical ethics, and art, music, or narrative therapies.

 American Studies is an interdisciplinary field that emerged in the 1930's as a means of studying the exceptional qualities of American society and culture.
 The field has expanded in the nearly eighty years since its inception, and now encompasses broader issues of race, gender, ethnicity, sexuality, and class, along with the growing influence of anthropology, folklore, material culture studies, and visual culture analysis.

 Like all disciplines, American Studies faces many challenges ahead, as scholars work to reshape our understanding of what it means to be American in a global age.
 But these challenges make for lively and exciting times in the field, and American Studies majors and graduate students at Saint Louis University take an active part in meeting these challenges in the classroom and beyond.

 See the American Studies program here.